interstitialRedirectModalTitle

 How India is Leading the Way in Renewable Energy TNC India and partners are demonstrating how to build out solar power on former mining sites, revitalizing the lands and creating new green jobs for former miners in the process.

-workers walking alongside solar panels
+workers walking beneath solar panels.

 Solar Panel Array: Laura Crane and a Solar Star employee walking through the array of solar panels at the Solar Star plant in Lancaster, California. © Dave Lauridsen